I. This club shall be called the Psychology Club of the State University of New York, College at Geneseo.

 k.
 Dues: Members shall pay five dollar dues each year.
 The treasurer shall collect dues and deposit them in the club's account.
 If a student decides to join the club half-way through the semester, the student shall pay the full due amount, five dollars, to be a club member.

-b.
+a.
 The officers shall be current registered SUNY Geneseo students.
 The President and Vice President shall have completed at least one course in psychology to be eligible for office.

 iii.
 Secretary- The secretary shall keep an accurate record of the meetings of the executive board and general meetings of the Psychology Club.
 The secretary will also perform all clerical duties pertaining to the office.
 The Secretary will also be responsible for the Student Affairs Committee and will act as a social coordinator

 iv.
 Treasurer- The treasurer shall receive, pay out, and generally be the custodian of the Psychology club funds.
 He/she will be the primary and only contact for reimbursements, or other club-related financial activities.

-d.
+g.
 Removal procedures shall be governed by Roberts Rules of Order, Revised Edition, except when surpassed by the constitution.

-e.
-Members may vote upon existing members to fill a vacancy among the officer positions.
+h.
+Officers may vote upon existing members to fill a vacancy among the officer positions.

 a.
 Only full-time, due paying students may serve as officers.